murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 * Open fiddler and set it to start capturing so we can gather the web data as we hit our break point

+Now that we're all set hit `F5` to start up your script.

 ![debugger breakpoint](/assets/img/posts/PSFreeBurritos/debug1.png)

 Once we hit our break point, we should have one captured packet in fiddler.
 Let's grab the raw output of the return packet and copy/paste it over to notepad to do a quick search.